Assistant Professor of Psychology and Neuroscience

 B.A.
 University of Wisconsin-Madison 2006

-I joined the Baylor faculty in Fall 2012.
-Before coming to Baylor, I completed my clinical internship at the University of Illinois-Chicago, Department of Psychiatry.
+Dr. Fergus joined the Baylor faculty in Fall 2012.
+Before coming to Baylor, he completed his clinical internship at the University of Illinois-Chicago, Department of Psychiatry.

-My research interests relate to gaining a better understanding of anxiety disorders, particularly health anxiety and obsessive-compulsive disorder (OCD).
-Most of my research adopts a dimensional approach to understanding anxiety disorders and seeks to investigate empirical questions related to the assessment, symptom development, and treatment of these disorders.
-I also have interest in examining variables that might span across the anxiety disorders domain, particularly intolerance of uncertainty.
+Dr. Fergus's research interests relate to gaining a better understanding of anxiety disorders and obsessive-compulsive disorder (OCD) via investigating empirical questions related to the assessment, symptom development, and treatment of these disorders.
+He also has interest in examining variables that might span across psychological disorders, with a particular focus on intolerance of uncertainty.

 Fergus, T. A., & Valentiner, D. P. (2010).
 Disease phobia and disease conviction are separate dimensions underlying hypochondriasis.
 Journal of Behavior Therapy and Experimental Psychiatry, 41, 438-444.

 Fergus, T. A., & Wu, K. D. (2010).
 Is worry a thought control strategy relevant to obsessive-compulsive disorder?
 Journal of Anxiety Disorders, 24, 269-274.

 Current Psy.D.
 Student